Hedgehog-Computing/hedgehog-lab/README.md

 # Using SSH
 git clone git@github.com:lidangzzz/hedgehog-lab.git
 ```
+Before the developing, Plsease make sure you are already install and enabled the [`yarn`](https://yarnpkg.com/)
 Once cloned, switch to the master branch and navigate to the folder by typing `cd hedgehog-lab` and then running the
 following commands: